SiriusMod/About/README.md

 > About Vix.

 - Hello, my name is Vix.
-I am 19 years old and I am currently learning JavaScript.
+I am 19 years old and I am currently learning JavaScript and C++.
 I am a Java dev and new to anarchy. ;)

 > About Altheus.